Rick Wakeman: 1974–1980: King Arthur, No Earthly Connection, and second Yes run

-During his recovery at Wexham Park Hospital, Wakeman started to write new music for his next album, The Myths and Legends of King Arthur and the Knights of the Round Table.
-Despite being advised to reduce his workload and improve his excessive lifestyle, Wakeman made plans to record and tour and continued to smoke and drink.
-In September and October 1974, he completed his debut North American tour, performing Journey to the Centre of the Earth plus selections from Six Wives with the National Philharmonic Orchestra, the Choir of America, and his rock band named The English Rock Ensemble.
-Under doctors' orders, Wakeman was required to pass a heart monitor test before each performance.
-The tour continued to Japan, Australia, and New Zealand, finishing in March 1975.
+Although Wakeman's doctors advised him to reduce his workload and temper his excessive lifestyle, he continued to smoke and drink, and started to write music for his next album while recovering in hospital.
+He decided upon another concept album based on King Arthur and the various people and stories surrounding the legend named The Myths and Legends of King Arthur and the Knights of the Round Table.
+Before recording the album Wakeman underwent his first tour as a solo artist that started with a 20-city trek across the US in September and October 1974, performing Journey to the Centre of the Earth plus selections from The Six Wives of Henry VIII with his band, the National Philharmonic Orchestra and Choir of America.
+Under doctors' orders, he was required to pass a heart monitor test before each performance.
+The tour continued to Japan, Australia, and New Zealand and finished in March 1975.

-Recording for King Arthur finished in January 1975, and features the New World Orchestra, English Chamber Choir, and the Nottingham Festival Vocal Group.
-Its a concept album based on King Arthur and its related characters and stories.
-Following its release in March 1975, the album went to No. 2 in the UK and No. 21 in the US, and earned gold certifications in Brazil, Japan, and Australia.
-The album was promoted with three sold-out shows at Wembley Arena with Wakeman performing with an orchestra, choir, and his rock band to a total of 27,000 people.
-As the arena floor was already set up as an ice rink for a different attraction, Wakeman chose to present the show as an ice pageant with fourteen ice skaters and the musicians' stage placed in the round and decorated as a castle.
+Recording for King Arthur was finished in January 1975, and features Wakeman, his band, and Measham conducting the New World Orchestra and English Chamber Choir.
+Following its release in March 1975, the album went to No. 2 in the UK and No. 21 in the US, and earned gold certifications in the UK, Brazil, Japan, and Australia.
+The album was promoted with three sold-out shows at the Empire Pool with Wakeman performing with his band, orchestra, and choir to a total of 27,000 people.
+As the arena floor was already set up as an ice rink for a different attraction, Wakeman chose to present the show as an ice pageant with 14 skaters in costume and the musicians' stage placed in the round and decorated as a castle.
 The shows, though well received and a contributory factor to the album's commercial success, were expensive to produce.
-In 2009, the concerts were listed in ranked 79th on VH1's 100 Greatest Shocking Moments in Rock and Roll program.
-By 2008, the album had sold an estimated 12 million copies worldwide.
+In 2009, the concerts ranked 79th on VH1's 100 Greatest Shocking Moments in Rock and Roll program.
+From 1979 to 2005 (excluding 2001), and from 2019 onwards, the BBC used "Arthur" as the opening theme of its electoral broadcasts in the UK.

+By mid-1975, Wakeman had achieved considerable success as a musician and contemporary rock composer.
+He was featured on the front cover of the January 1975 edition of Rolling Stone magazine, had a farmhouse in Woodbury Salterton, Devon and purchased a former nursing home in Burnham Beeches, Buckinghamshire, where he housed his many cars.
+He ran a group companies known as Complex 7, which had a payroll of staff and a full rehearsal facility in High Wycombe.
+His life and career was featured on an episode of the BBC television documentary series Success Story, broadcast in September 1975.